I was thinking about more cookies for the blog this week. Then I started thinking….

 - Add the toasted, finely chopped nuts to the food processor along with 1 C untoasted coconut.
 Pulse mixture together until all ingredients are evenly distributed.

-- Dump mixture into a large bowl and pour in the cocoa nibs.
+Dump mixture into a large bowl and pour in the cocoa nibs.
 Mix together with hands, squeezing and mashing until the cooca nibs are evenly distributed.
+Add maple syrup if desired and to taste.

 - Use a #50 scoop or 1 1/4 Tbs to portion individual balls.
 Roll each portion between you hands to make a ball.
 Then roll the truffle in the toasted coconut.